-My work at METU was mainly guided by our coordinator (copywriter) from our parent office, and two other senior designers working in our three-person core unit.
-Our work shaped opinions of +100K primary stakeholders, as well as media outlets and the public.
-Watch METU's 2017 corporate video above to get a sense of its vision and culture.
+My work was mainly guided by our copywriter from our parent office, and two other senior designers working in our three-person core unit.
+Our work got exposed to +100K stakeholders including the public via media outlets.

 I have designed both brand artifacts from letterheads, business card holders to scientific posters.
-All proposals produced in the 2016-2107 academic year.
+All proposals produced in the 2016-2107.

 The second biggest project, I have worked on translates as "One Tree From You, One Forest From Us", which was a framework of forestation campaigns initiated by ODTÜ Development Foundation 2013-2016.
 The stretch goal of the campaign was successfully achieved as the 300-thousandth sapling was planted in METU forest.
-Watch the video above to learn more about the campaign.
+Please watch the video above to learn more.

-Although the campaign had its own branding designed by an external agency, the final planting event was after the campaign ended.
+Although the campaign had its own branding, the final planting event was after the campaign ended.
 I have used a container-based layout by designing the most text-heavy version first, the poster with event schedule and details.
 This way, it was easier to adapt it to lighter versions.

 Similar to the other projects, I have also delivered medium specific visuals such as social media images (for Facebook, Twitter), environmental visuals such as podium backdrops, swallowtails.